muesli/lighthouse/README.md

 - ...

 ## Further ideas
-- Translate the fusion360 model to english language description
+- Translate the Fusion360 model to english language description
 - Add cable ducts to modules
 - The node MCU and other boards as well have mounting holes, use them for better support in the base
 - The PCB modules could be fit a little bit tighter into their respective casing making it easier e.g. to push a button from the outside
 - How to handle larger modules than radius of base?
-    - <fribbledom> i see two options here:
+    - <fribbledom> I see three options here:
         1. offer larger base sizes, that shrink in diameter towards the top, so we end up with the same module connectors
         2. if there's also a need for larger modules, we could offer a large  & small version of each module fairly easily (hooray parameterized  design)
+        3. there could be conversion modules between the large and small sizes, which would  allow you to place several large modules at the bottom and then switch to the smaller ones for the upper modules

 ## Hardware specs
 - NodeMCU v2 (from original): 48mm (L) x 26mm (W) x 13mm (H)
   - position of mounting holes? ground and height clearance needed?
+    - <fribbledom> I will try to gather as much information and links to "official" specs as I can find this afternoon

 ## Next steps